 IRA Asset Protection Planning

 Notably, the different federal and state creditor protection given to 401(k) qualified plans and IRA, including Self-Directed IRAs, inside or outside the bankruptcy context presents a number of important asset protection planning opportunities.

-Notably, if you plan to leave at least some of your IRA to your family, other than your spouse, your beneficiaries’ creditors may not be able to protect your assets.
+That is to say, if you plan to leave at least some of your IRA to your family, other than your spouse, your beneficiaries’ creditors may not be able to protect your assets.
 Of course, this depends on where the beneficiaries live.
-IRA assets left to a spouse are likely to receive creditor protection if the IRA is re-titled in the name of the spouse.
+IRA assets left to a spouse are likely to receive creditor protection if you re-title the IRA in the name of the spouse.
 However, you will likely be able to protect your IRA assets that you plan on leaving to your family, other than your spouse, by leaving an IRA to a trust.
 Consequently, you must name the trust on the IRA custodian Designation of Beneficiary Form on file.